snowman-repos/book/project_managers/README.md

 It's always up to you to establish best practice and enforce it.
 Consider things like mobile-first and progressive enhancement that determine the way work is carried out.
 People on your team have their own limited subset of tasks and so may not consider these over-arching protocols as much as someone in your role with a view on the big picture

+As you are overseeing entire projects, keep on eye on the work to ensure that people are starting simple and gradually adding complexity.
+Remind people at the start of each project that they are building *systems*, not sites, or screens, or pages.
+For instance they should begin designing and building the reusable stuff - the typography, buttons, form inputs, grid systems, tables, etc. - the building blocks for all other components and modules.
+They should start off ensuring the basic feature requirements are met on the minimum system requirements - the oldest browsers and the smallest screens - before gradually enhancing the experience for more capable devices.

 - methodologies

 building blocks, start simple and add complexity. start with reusable stuff - check bootstrap's basic css documentation - things like typography, buttons, form inputs, tables, grid system, the building blocks for all other components/modules.